2017 Favored Disc Roundup

 The Lost World

-This one has bounced around in various, usually inferior copies ever since I bought a ten-minute 8mm reel from Blackhawk films as a kid.
+This one has bounced around in inferior copies ever since I bought a ten-minute 8mm reel from Blackhawk films as a kid.
 Blackhawk, Lobster Films & Flicker Alley could have been called this edition The Ultimate Challenger,’ for its newly found footage makes it ten minutes longer than anything seen before — and I’m assured that none of the extra time is due to a slower frame rate.
 The image quality has improved greatly, with most scenes coming across as pristine.
 The quality is so good that we get a better understanding of how some of the effects were done.
 The simple split screen mattes are often imperceptible, and original tinting for one scene gives us a hand-painted fire effect.
 The late David Shepard pushed forward an important restoration in 2000, and this repeat performance takes advantage of new technology and integrates the newly rediscovered scenes found by collector & restoration expert David Abramitis.

 All the Sins of Sodom / Vibrations

 Yes, these are 1960s skin flicks originally produced for those shadow theaters that showed nudie-cuties and ‘roughies’ before being driven extinct by hardcore porn.
 In the midst of all the dreck, the adult film pioneer Joe Sarno went his own artistic way, making scores of coherent, often insightful adult-themed psychodramas about people and sex.
 They’re less extreme sex-wise than what’s now viewable on HBO, and are professionally directed and acted, and filmed with the instincts of a fine-art still photographer.
 The availability of Sarno films was once limited to ratty DVDs of splice-y prints — but distributor Film Movement is liberating the director’s work from the pages of Incredibly Strange Films, acknowledging their legitimacy with impressive widescreen HD transfers.
-Commentary duties are taken up by Sarno’s widow Peggy Stephans-Sarno and writer Tim Lucas, and between them we learn the whole story.
+Commentary duties are taken up by Sarno’s widow Peggy Stephans-Sarno and writer Tim Lucas.
+Between them we learn the whole story.

 The Saga of Anatahan

 This is yet another legendary picture that wasn’t lost or really even hidden; Josef von Sternberg’s last movie, filmed in a Japanese studio in 1952, was simply pigeonholed as too esoteric to attract an audience.
 I say legendary because Sternberg was heavily taught in film school of the 1970s as the pinnacle of Hollywood directing art; we saw most of his Paramount / Marlene Dietrich pictures in fantastic original nitrate prints in UCLA’s then-new film archive.
 We’d read about Anatahan but couldn’t see it.
-It’s the saga of a group of Japanese soldiers abandoned on a remote island, which survives for years without realizing that the war is over.
+It’s the saga of a group of Japanese soldiers abandoned on a remote island, that survive for years without realizing that the war is over.
 The main conflict is a competition for a farmer’s wife (Akemi Negishi).
-The visuals are more hot and bothered than the actual lovemaking, but Sternberg does convey the steamy psychology of the situation.
+The visuals are more hot & bothered than the actual lovemaking, but Sternberg does convey the steamy psychology of the situation.
 He considered himself a maker of erotic movies but even given the freedom of this foreign production, he’s still locked into a voyeuristic mindset — nude images for a 1958 re-edit are not all that well integrated into the existing narrative.

 One Million B.C.

 Video Communications Incorporated is a modest outfit with a long history that’s finding its way into quality Blu-ray restoration.
 This year the focus was on some chosen films from the Hal Roach library.
 One of Roach’s biggest hits was an elaborate caveman saga that made stars of Victor Mature and Carole Landis.
-The Rock Tribe and the Shell Tribe battle prehistoric monsters while Tumac learns table manners and Loana discovers enjoys a Capulet-Montague romance.
+The Rock Tribe and the Shell Tribe battle prehistoric monsters while Tumac learns table manners and Loana enjoys a Capulet-Montague romance.
 One Million B.C. once existed as some dull tapes and discs from old recycled TV prints, but the new encoding makes the 1940-era special effects pop and shows just how good is Hal Roach’s direction.
 Script and performance-wise it’s more entertaining than the 1966 remake, even with Ray Harryhausen’s superior stop-motion illusions.
-But the ultra-sharp image here reveals a feature filled wall-to wall with ambitious mattes and clever mixing of live action, miniatures and those unfortunate lizards with rubber fins and horns glued to their hides.
+The ultra-sharp image here reveals a feature filled wall-to wall with ambitious mattes and clever mixing of live action, miniatures and those unfortunate lizards with rubber fins and horns glued to their hides.
 VCI’s first pressing has been replaced with an encoding that eliminates an artifacting error that’s only visible on very large monitors and some computer screens.

 Film Movement Classics